surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 Not talking about the functionnality itself, my mind is tied to performance : such proposals are really nice in term of performance optimization, because here, when we compile such class, we know the value of $a, and we know it can't change, so we can store its value somewhere, use a cached pointer, and strongly optimize every access to such a variable into weither
 PHP compiler, or OPCache optimization passes.

-This case really looks like a constant, but I think you understood the base line here, the more you can give hints to the compiler, the more it will be able to optimize the OPCode for the VM to be faster running it.
+This case really looks like managing a constant, but I think you understood the base line here : the more informations you can give to the compiler about the type and the usage of your variables or functions, the more it will be able to optimize the OPCode for the VM and the structures used, to get closer to what the CPU will need.
+A good tradeoff between those two concepts is called "JIT" compilation, a subject I won't talk about in this article.

 ## Optimization tips and conclusion